Creutzfeldt-Jakob disease (CJD) is a rare and fatal condition that affects the brain. It causes brain damage that worsens rapidly over time.

-There are four main types of CJD, which are described below.
+There are 4 main types of CJD, which are described below.

 Sporadic CJD is the most common type.

 Most cases of sporadic CJD occur in adults aged between 45 and 75.
-On average, symptoms develop at age 60-65 years.
+On average, symptoms develop between the ages of 60 and 65.

-Despite being the most common type of CJD, sporadic CJD is still very rare, affecting only one or two people in every million each year in the UK.
+Despite being the most common type of CJD, sporadic CJD is still very rare, affecting only 1 or 2 people in every million each year in the UK.

-In the UK during 2014, there were 90 recorded deaths from sporadic CJD.
+In 2014, there were 90 recorded deaths from sporadic CJD in the UK.

-Variant CJD is likely to be caused by consuming meat from a cow that had bovine spongiform encephalopathy (BSE or 'mad cow disease'), a similar prion disease to CJD.
+Variant CJD (vCJD) is likely to be caused by consuming meat from a cow that had bovine spongiform encephalopathy (BSE, or "mad cow" disease), a similar prion disease to CJD.

-Since the link between variant CJD and BSE was discovered in 1996, strict controls have proved very effective in preventing meat from infected cattle from entering the food chain (see preventing Creutzfeldt-Jakob disease for more information).
+Since the link between variant CJD and BSE was discovered in 1996, strict controls have proved very effective in preventing meat from infected cattle entering the food chain.

-The prion that causes variant CJD can also be transmitted by blood transfusion, although this has only happened four times in the UK.
+The prion that causes variant CJD can also be transmitted by blood transfusion, although this has only happened 4 times in the UK.

-In the UK during 2014, there were no recorded deaths from variant CJD.
+In 2014, there were no recorded deaths from variant CJD in the UK.

 Familial or inherited CJD

-The symptoms of familial CJD usually first develop in the early 50s.
+The symptoms of familial CJD usually first develop in people when they're in their early 50s.

-In the UK during 2014, there were 10 deaths from familial CJD and similar inherited prion diseases.
+In 2014, there were 10 deaths from familial CJD and similar inherited prion diseases in the UK.

 Iatrogenic CJD is where the infection is accidentally spread from someone with CJD through medical or surgical treatment.

-In the UK during 2014, there were three deaths from iatrogenic CJD (caused by receiving human growth hormone before 1985).
+In 2014, there were 3 deaths from iatrogenic CJD in the UK caused by receiving human growth hormone before 1985.

 How CJD is treated